Ali Demirel

-Ali Sühan Demirel (born 2 January 2003) is a footballer who plays as a forward for Kasımpaşa.
-Born in Germany, he is a youth international for Turkey.
+Ali Sühan Demirel (born 2 January 2003) is a professional footballer, who plays as a forward.
+Born in Germany, he represented Turkey at youth level.

 Professional career

 Demirel is a youth product of the German clubs Preußen Münster and Bochum.
 He transferred to the Turkish club Kasımpaşa on 27 July 2022.
 He made his professional debut with Kasımpaşa as a substitute in a 1–0 Süper Lig loss to Kayserispor on 23 October 2022.

 International career

 Born in Germany, Demirel is of Turkish descent.
 He is a youth international for Turkey, having played up to the Turkey U19s.